Dudjom Jigdral Yeshe Dorje: Dudjom Rinpoche III

 Sangyum Kusho Tseten Yudron and Dudjom Rinpoche II, and then recognized the three-year old Yangsi in person.
 Recognitions were also conferred by the 14th Dalai Lama, by Minling Trichen Rinpoche, Kyabje Penor Rinpoche, Sakya Trinzin Rinpoche, Shechen Rabjam Rinpoche, and Kathok Situ Rinpoche.
 Dudjom Sangyum Rigzin Wangmo also recognized him with absolute certainty.

-Sangye Pema Zhepa was enthroned in Tibet at Dzongsar Monastery by Khenpo Jigme Phuntsok, with Dzongsar Jamyang Khyentse Rinpoche, and later enthroned in Godavari, Nepal on Lhabab Duchen, November 25, 1994, by Chatral Rinpoche in the presence of many Nyingma lamas and students of Dudjom Rinpoche II.
+Sangye Pema Zhepa was enthroned in Tibet at Dzongsar Monastery by Khenpo Jigme Phuntsok, with Dzongsar Jamyang Khyentse Rinpoche, and later enthroned in Godhavari, Nepal on Lhabab Duchen, November 25, 1994, by Chatral Rinpoche, in the presence of Penor Rinpoche and many Nyingma lamas and students of Dudjom Rinpoche II.
 Dudjom Rinpoche II had named Chatral Rinpoche as his successor in a letter to take over all his spiritual matters and sit in the middle of his mandala after his death.
 Chatral Rinpoche was the main teacher of Sangye Pema Zhepa, as he promised to the previous Dudjom Rinpoche, who wrote a long life prayer for him.
 Chatral Rinpoche was considered by Nyingmas to be their highest master after Dudjom Rinpoche II died.

-Sangye Pema Zhepa bestowed his first initiations at the age of seven, and had spent the majority of his years in retreat and in study, in both Tibet and Nepal.
-In June 2018, he made his first visit to the USA where he transmitted the Dudjom Tersar Empowerments and Transmissions at Pema Osel Ling in California.
-In August 2019, Dudjom Rinpoche III travelled to Dudjom Rinpoche II's European seat in France, where be conferred Dudjom Rinpoche's lineage initiations and blessings.
+Sangye Pema Zhepa bestowed his first initiations at the age of seven, and had spent the majority of his years in study and retreat in Tibet and Nepal, including at Larung Gar and in strict solitary retreat at Gangri Thodkar.
+In June 2018, he made his first visit to Canada and the USA where he transmitted the Dudjom Tersar Empowerments and Transmissions at Pema Osel Ling in California.
+In August 2019, Dudjom Rinpoche III travelled to Spain, Switzerland, Russia, and to Dudjom Rinpoche II's European seat in France, where be conferred Dudjom Rinpoche's lineage initiations and blessings.

 Sangye Pema Zhepa has actively expressed his ecological concerns in multiple platforms and has composed a prayer for this cause.

 Dudjom Rinpoche Sangye Pema Zhepa, after telling his staff that he was going to rest and relax, to be quite, and to take care, suddenly died on February 15, 2022.
-He was 32 years of age when he passed at the Dudjom Labrang, his residence.
+He was 32 years of age when he passed at the Dudjom Labrang, his residence in Tibet.